SRvSaha/CoWinVaccineSlotFinder/README.md

 - [ ] Integration of Notification Engine with Telegram Bot
 - [ ] Integration of Notification Engine with Mail Service
 - [ ] Integration of Notification Engine with Mobile Push notification example by using IFTTT Service
-- [ ] Metric of Booking Information for Updating WebHook with Details to see how the App is helping others
+- [ ] Telemerry Metadata of Booking for Updating Statistics to see how the App is helping others.
+No Personal Information to be taken.

 ## Technical Details